 Most earthworms are scavengers, feeding on dead organic matter, especially vegetation, and along with their food they swallow large quantities of soil.
 The worm digestive tract, ventral nerve and longitudinal blood vessels penetrate the septa (see below and above).
 The digestive tract, from the mouth end, has a series of specialised regions.

 Mating (see the drawing below) usually takes place at night in late summer, but they will mate in spring and autumn if conditions are favourable.

 The mature worm emerges from its burrow and when it encounters another worm of the same species and reproductive state they lie side-by-side, head to head.
 The head ends become enveloped in a mucous tube which holds them together and enables sperm exchange.

 Most earthworms hermaphrodite, and during copulation each worm will pass spermatheca to the other's clitellum which secretes the mucous holding both worms together.
 Mating can last for four hours.

 A few days after mating the clitellum secretes a substance that encircles it.
 This becomes the cocoon wall.
 Into the space between the clitellum and the cocoon wall the clitellum glands secrete albumin.
 Next the cocoon moves forwards towards the head end of the worm.
 Eggs and sperm are released into the cocoon.

-As it passes off the head the ends seal, see the earthworm cocoons left and below.
+As it passes off the head the ends seal, see the earthworm cocoons above and below.

 In terrestrial species the cocoon is left in the soil, and often resembles a large brown/beige seed.
-See left and right which shows the same cocoon, with that on the right photographed at a later date to that on the left, the scale on the left is in mm.
+See above which shows the same cocoon, with the lowest photographed at a later date to that on the top, the scale on the left is in mm.

 The muscles in the body wall do not have anything firm to attach to.
 However as the body is fluid-filled and has a limited volume the muscles can deform either the whole body, or segments of the body by contracting the circular and longitudinal muscles alternately.